zaferkucuk/Oover/PROJECT_STATUS.md

 - ✅ Create new models for team_statistics (player_statistics kept in DB but no backend logic)
 - ✅ Generate TypeScript types from updated schema
 - ✅ Create/update Zod schemas for all tables
-- 🔄 Create/update API endpoints for new data structures (IN PROGRESS)
+- 🔄 Create/update API endpoints for new data structures (75% COMPLETE)
 - 📝 Validate and test all changes

 **Deliverables**: